aiyumi/aiyumi.github.io/posts/installing-orca-on-slackware-14-0.en.md

 Update (2013/12/29): I updated my scripts to work with Slackware 14.1.
 The difference is that 14.1 already comes with AT-SPI2-Core and AT-SPI2-ATK.
 We still need to compile Pyatspi and recompile the other conflicting packages, but with the queuefiles, all of this becomes almost automatic, so for those who will just use the scripts, the process remains the same.

+Update (2017/03/23): I've updated my scripts for installing Orca on Slackware 14.2.
+For instructions, [go here](/en/blog/installing-orca-on-slackware-14.2).

-Note: These instructions are specific for Slackware 14.0 and 14.1, as things may change in the future (hopefully for better!).
+Note: the instructions below are specific to Slackware 14.0 and 14.1, as things may change in the future (hopefully for better!).
 This is just a quick guide.
 Besides the instructions for setting up my custom repository (which may not be so obvious), it mostly outlines the order in which the steps must be taken.
 I won't explain how to use Sbopkg or the Slackware built-in package tools (Installpkg and Removepkg).
 If you don't know how to use these, read their manuals and/or search for tutorials on the Internet.

 That said, let's begin: